 Makeup artists apply makeup in order to present a specific period or setting that enhances the role.
 They don’t need a university degree for this, but they do need to be highly skilled and precise.
 Plus, they should be familiar with the variety of materials they use in order to achieve the desired look.

-People working as makeup artists can make an average of about $60,000, with senior artists making even more.
-The demand for this position is expected to grow in the upcoming several years, with about 2,500 jobs filled by 2029.
+People working as makeup artists can make an average of about $47,390, with senior artists making even more.
+The demand for this position is expected to grow by 8% in the upcoming several years, with about 600 job openings each year until 2034.

 #20.
 Executive Assistant